FaithMutua-code/FaithMutua-code/README.md

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=faithmutua-code&label=Profile%20views&color=0e75b6&style=flat" alt="faithmutua-code" />
 </p>

+<h3 align="center">A passionate  web developer from Kenya</h3>

+✨ How It Started
+My coding journey began with a spark of curiosity and a passion for creativity.
+What started as simple HTML experiments quickly grew into a full-blown love for building interactive user experiences with JavaScript and React.
+Over time, I’ve immersed myself in the world of frontend development, constantly learning and pushing myself to master new tools and technologies.
+From late-night debugging sessions to that first "it works!" moment — every step has shaped the developer I am today.

 - 🌱 I’m currently learning **Node.js and Express**
 - 💬 Ask me about **React**